august/Geopoint/README.md

 # Geopoint

-This is a small class that allows the management of latitude/longtude pairs as well as providing methods to determine the distance and compass heading to other points.
+A small class that helps manage latitude, longitude, and altitude points and calculates distance and compass heading between those points.

 ## Usage